krr-lab/fibaf/README.md

-# fibaf
+# Fuzzy Incomplete Bipolar Argumentation Framework
-the implementation of finding consistent cover of fibaf
+the implementation of finding consistent covers of fibaf based on answer set prolog